 Here are some hints and tips on how loop scheduling works.

 - Not all of these tips will be applicable to your homeschool but hopefully will provide you with some food for thought when it comes to implementing your loop schedule for the first time.

 - I assign homework.
 I have a basic idea of how much time I want to spend on each subject.
 If I find that my child is dawdling over a worksheet, it gets set aside and becomes homework so we can move on to the next thing.

 - I still have a weekly lesson planning page on my clipboard so I know what we’re doing each day in each subject.
 The loop doesn’t replace lesson planning.

-- We are working on a six weeks on/one week off schedule this year so I use that week off to plan the next six weeks (as well as catch up on housework!).
+- We are working on six weeks on/one week off schedule this year so I use that week off to plan the next six weeks (as well as catch up on housework!)

 - I have to be prepared.
 Those little subjects (music, hand-crafts, art) need pre-planning!
 Hence that week off every six weeks.
 It gives me time to plan what we’re doing and make sure I have the necessary supplies.

 - What happens if you don’t finish the loop by the end of the week?
 I have no idea, it hasn’t happened yet.
 Fridays even end up being light days for us.
 I’m not sure what we’ll do if/when that happens.
 I’ll let you know!